microsoft/BotBuilder-V3/Connector/Addresses.md

 mentioned can be an important piece of information for a bot that the channel knows and needs to be able to pass to you.

-At the same time, sometimes the bot needs the ability to strip out information that they don't want to have in their input as it will mess up their pattern matching.

-Even more importantly, a bot frequently needs to know that **they** were mentioned, but with some channels they don't always know what their name is on that channel.
+Frequently a bot needs to know that **they** were mentioned, but with some channels they don't always know what their name is on that channel. (again see Slack and Group me where names are assigned per conversation)

 To accomodate these needs the Message an array of Mention objects.
 The Mention object is made up of
-* Mentioned - ChannelAccount of the person or user who was mentiond
+* **Mentioned** - ChannelAccount of the person or user who was mentiond
-* Text - (optionally) the text in the message.Text property which represents the mention.
+* **Text** - the text in the message.Text property which represents the mention. (this can be empty or null)

 Example:
 The user on slack says: